 2) Settling the ball out of the air

-Video below shows D1 college player getting high repetition to improve 1st touch out of the air, using the inside of the foot.
+Video below shows D1 college player getting high repetition to improve 1st touch out of the air.
+In this drill we are using the inside of the foot, high repetition.
+To get her in the zone, we are doing only left foot.
 There are many ways to do this, but in this moment we are working only on the left.
-A lower ball that is about to bounce would mean the player would use the top or bottom of the foot.
-Stationary drills help give more reps, which means improve your touch and confidence faster.
+You can also alternate left and right each pass.

 3) Three Touch Passing & Receiving

 So many things to do, you can just see where your first touch takes you and go from there by reacting.
 If you only do that, players will only do what’s comfortable.
 This means using only the strong foot.
 What I do is a mix.
 Same as 2-touch but every time the ball comes to you, take 3 touches – including the pass.
 Trap the ball, then take another small touch before you pass on the 3rd touch.